 Uses for artemether and lumefantrine

-Artemether and lumefantrine combination is used to treat acute, uncomplicated malaria in patients who weigh at least 5 kilograms (11 pounds).
-It may be used to treat malaria infections in areas or regions where it is known that other medicines (e.g., chloroquine) may not work.
+Artemether and lumefantrine combination is used to treat acute, uncomplicated malaria in patients 2 months of age and older who weigh at least 5 kilograms (kg).
+It may be used to treat malaria infections in areas or regions where it is known that other medicines (eg, chloroquine) may not work.

 Artemether and lumefantrine combination belongs to a group of medicines known as antimalarials.
 It treats malaria, a red blood cell infection transmitted by the bite of a mosquito.
-However, artemether and lumefantrine is not used to prevent malaria or to treat severe or complicated malaria.
+However, this medicine is not used to prevent malaria or to treat severe or complicated malaria.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of artemether and lumefantrine combination in children.
-However, safety and efficacy have not been established in children weighing less than 5 kilograms (11 pounds).
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of artemether and lumefantrine combination in children 2 months of age and older weighing 5 kilograms (kg) or more.
+However, safety and efficacy have not been established in children younger than 2 months of age weighing less than 5 kg.